Geography Strategy – UPSC CSE Prelims Preparation

 3. Map preparation

-Maps are vital to study for in Geography and most questions are directly or indirectly linked with maps so have a thorough knowledge about maps to ensure you get good scores.
+Maps are vital to study for in Geography and most questions are directly or indirectly linked with maps so have a thorough knowledge of maps to ensure you get good scores.
 Study the maps in NCERT books and additional resources and try to test yourself for practice.

-Mapping Strategy: How to Attempt Map Related Questions in UPSC CSE Preparation?
+Mapping Strategy: How to Attempt Map-Related Questions in UPSC CSE Preparation?

 4. Previous year Question Papers